eduvpn/documentation/LDAP.md

 # Configuration

-You can configure both `vpn-user-portal` and `vpn-admin-portal` to use LDAP.
-This is configured in the files `/etc/vpn-user-portal/config.php` and `/etc/vpn-admin-portal/config.php`.
+You can configure the portal to use LDAP.
+This is configured in the file `/etc/vpn-user-portal/config.php`.

 You have to set `authMethod` first: